CodeMaster10000/blog-post-app/README.md

 # Blog API Project

 This project is a Blog API built with Spring Boot.
 It leverages various technologies such as Keycloak for security, MySQL for database management, and Docker for containerization.

-When you run the application, Docker runs the compose file which includes required services that the application depends on.
-Only after they have been fully initialized, up and running, does the application continue running.

 ## Prerequisites